dcavar/nlp-lab.github.io/README.md

 - [Projects](/projects)

-**You can meet us on March, 8th from 3 to 6:30 PM at the Luddy AI Center Open House with a poster on Temporal and Event Logic AI.**

 ## Research Foci

-DARPA and IARPA solicitations:

-- The team at the NLP Lab will be working on a proposal for [IARPA REASON](https://www.client-meeting.net/reason-proposers-day).
-We are open to teaming proposals and happy to meet at the [Proposer's Day in January 2023](https://www.iarpa.gov/research-programs/reason)

-During the 2022/2023 academic year the focus is on:
+During the 2023/2024 academic year the focus is on:

 - [Time and Event Annotation and NLP Technologies (TIE-ML)](/timeevents)
 - [Knowledge Graph extraction and visualization from relational databases, unstructured text, and images/videos](/kgextraction)
 - Entailment and Reasoning over Knowledge Graphs (and Description Logic/Semantic Web): Using Temporal Graph Neural Networks and Knowledge Graphs.
-- [2023 Datathon and Hackathon](https://isca.indiana.edu/publication-research/social-media-project/datathon-2023/index.html) on Antisemitic and hate speech, using NLP and Machine Learning to process social media posts.

 In all these projects we work on hands-on implementation of technologies, utilizing programming languages like [Python] and [Rust], and graph or RDF libraries, as well as common graph-database systems like [Apache Jena], [oxigraph], [AllegroGraph], [GraphDB], or [Neo4j].